QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 Copying the ISO onto the installation medium
 --------------------------------------------

-Once you verify this is an authentic ISO, you should copy it onto the installation medium of your choice, such as a DVD or a USB drive.
-(Please note that there are important [security considerations] to keep in mind when choosing an installation medium.)
+Once you verify this is an authentic ISO, you should copy it onto a sufficiently large installation medium, such as a USB drive, dual-layer DVD, or Blu-ray disc.
+(The size of each Qubes ISO is listed on the [downloads] page.)
+Note that there are [security considerations] to keep in mind when choosing an installation medium.

-If you prefer to use a USB drive, then you just need to copy the ISO onto the USB device, e.g. using `dd`:
+If you're using a USB drive, then you just need to copy the ISO onto the USB device, e.g. using `dd`:

     dd if=Qubes-R3-x86_64.iso of=/dev/sdX bs=1048576 && sync